Truncation of Character String Arguments

 Overflow and Numeric Arguments

-To avoid numeric overflow conditions, the Java external stored procedure should define a DECIMAL or NUMERIC data type as big as it can handle.
+To avoid numeric overflow conditions, the C/C++ function should define a decimal data type as big as it can handle.

 If the assignment of the value of an input or output numeric argument would result in a loss of significant digits, a numeric overflow error is reported.

-For example, consider an external stored procedure that takes a DECIMAL(2,0) argument:
+For example, consider a instance method that takes a DECIMAL(2,0) argument:

 Passing a number with a maximum of two digits is successful: